joelparkerhenderson/objectives-and-key-results/README.md

 "OKR’s are nothing but a rehashing of Peter Drucker’s Management By Objectives (MBO) - invented in 1954 and already ignored by MBA programs by the 1970s.
 Management By Objective is useless until one is talking about the business unit level where folks have direct impact on profit and loss.
 If its not already immediately obvious what numbers are relevant to your job, there’s rarely anything to be gained by groping for them in the dark corners of a middle manager’s quarterly performance ritual."

+"Now having worked in a few smaller teams since my time at Facebook, I realize how marvellous it is to not have to worry about OKRs, performance reviews and all that malarkey.
+It was so draining to run yourself as a mini PR/brand within one's team (/one's department) and market oneself (one's team) to your manager (/your company)."

+"The fundamental issue is that in almost all larger companies, upper management does not trust that their employees are either intrinsically motivated to do a good job, or are smart enough to determine what "a good job" is.
+So rather than having a chain of trust from upper management to middle management to individual contributors, they seek to create a measurable control system.
+This inevitably replaces people's intrinsic motivation to do a good job with an extrinsic motivation, which only poorly represents the company's actual goals.
+At this point, most people are no longer trying to do a good job, they're instead trying to make their numbers look good."

+"You need good executives, and you need to be able to depend on executives who have good guts.
+You cannot automate your way into being successful, at the end of it all running a company is still pretty much a social endeavour, one that cannot be partitioned down to individual units, neither can its success or failure be explained by those individual units alone."

+"As an individual engineer, you are not paid enough to care about business problems and propose your own solutions and timelines.
+You are also not given organizational authority, budgets, or agency beyond your line of work.
+You literally haven't been given the tools to own metrics and OKRs.
+And moving those metrics and OKRs doesn't get you more money.
+So why would you care?"

+"What I've found is a slew of Product Mangers mostly just sit in between devs & users, without coordinating cross team, actually writing specs/tasks/roadmaps, etc. So each teams' devs wrote their own OKRs, in ignorance of what users (who might be other tech teams) might actually want or what other teams OKRs are.
+For example, to use an analogy one team builds the foundation and decides their OKR is to use 15% less concrete next year.
+The other team builds frames and decides their OKR is to make the average building 15% taller next year.
+If any of them talked to actual final customers, they'd have found out the customers actually desire the buildings to be more robust to storm winds."

+"OKRs and KPIs are scams.
+Human language and psychology are both vague and malleable.
+The kinds of people who are good at meeting OKRs aren't the kinds of people who can produce quality work.
+OKRs are mostly about lowering expectations prior to implementing and exaggerating results after implementing...
+It's mostly psychological work, a magic trick, not real productivity."

 ### Alternatives